 Location: Festival area in front of the Cosimabad (Cosimastrasse/corner of Englschalkingerstrasse)

 It is now over 40 years ago that artists, artisans and restaurateurs held their first festive Christmas market on Münchner Freiheit in Schwabing, full of lovingly crafted details and perfect gift ideas.
-And this year’s Christmas market is naturally no exception, featuring culinary delights, an arts tent, a sculpture trail and a variety of installations, free concerts, performances, guided tours, children’s activities and, best of all, a truly special and unique atmosphere.
+And last year’s Christmas market was naturally no exception, featuring culinary delights, an arts tent, a sculpture trail and a variety of installations, free concerts, performances, guided tours, children’s activities and, best of all, a truly special and unique atmosphere.

 Location: Münchner Freiheit (square)